Meta staff in Ireland brace for job cuts as firm lays off 11,000 globally

 Facebook parent Meta has announced plans to cut 11,000 jobs, some 13 per cent of the social media giant’s 87,000-strong global workforce.

 In Ireland, the cuts are set to impact Meta’s 3,000 directly employed staff, the company told Irish staff this morning, although the scale of the lay-offs is not yet known.
-If the 13 per cent figure cut is applied to Ireland, about 390 Irish jobs could be lost although sources believe the final figure could be higher.
+If the cuts in Ireland are 13 per cent then about 390 Irish jobs could be lost, although sources believe the final figure could be higher.

 A Meta spokeswoman said the number of Irish redundancies will be “based on the reduction of 13 per cent of the global team, although we won’t be in a position to confirm the final number of redundancies until the collective consultation process is completed”.
 However, she said the Department of Enterprise has been notified of the expected number of job cuts.